BMW New Class: Engines

 The M10 overhead camshaft engine used in the New Class was required to displace 1.5 L initially, with the possibility to be expanded to 1.8 L. Von Falkenhausen had earlier designed an engine prototype for possible use in the BMW 700 and used this as a starting point for the M10.
 The engine was canted over at 30 degrees to the right of vertical in order to allow for the low bonnet line, which also contributed to the styling of the car.

 Financial results

 In the years preceding the New Class's 1962 release, BMW had recorded many operating losses.
-In 1962, the company broke even, with a turnover of 294 million marks.
-In 1963, sales increased by 47% to 433 million marks, and BMW was able to pay dividends to its shareholders for the first time in 20 years.
+In 1962, the company broke even, with a turnover of DM 294 million.
+In 1963, sales increased by 47% to DM 433 million, and BMW was able to pay dividends to its shareholders for the first time in 20 years.